reach/router/website/src/markdown/pages/intro.md

 yarn add @reach/router
 ```

+Reach Router is compatible with React 15+.

 ## Accessibility

 Router manages the focus of your app on route transitions.
 There's nothing you have to do about it, it just happens.
-[Read more about accessibility](accessibility).

 ## Rendering